Republicans had a secret weapon in the Florida recount fight

 WEST PALM BEACH, Fla. — Jessica Furst Johnson was supposed to fly from Washington to Orlando this week for a post-election Walt Disney World vacation with her husband and their two small children.

-Instead, the 37-year-old general counsel to the National Republican Senatorial Committee found herself in Tallahassee, quarterbacking the GOP's legal response to the two-recount Senate contest between Sen. Bill Nelson, D-Fla., and Gov. Rick Scott.
+Instead, Johnson, the 37-year-old general counsel to the National Republican Senatorial Committee, found herself in Tallahassee, quarterbacking the GOP's legal response to the two-recount Senate contest between Sen. Bill Nelson, D-Fla., and Gov. Rick Scott.

 Her opposite number in this fight, Democratic super-lawyer Marc Elias, had more than 50,000 Twitter followers, a resume that includes serving as the general counsel on two presidential campaigns and a ream of profiles in national publications.
 Meanwhile, Johnson operated in relative obscurity from Scott's campaign headquarters.